 There are many different bonuses and extra ways to earn income, which I’m not going to go into here.

 But, the general idea is that you earn from tiers in your team based on your personal rank.
 As you increase your rank, your income potential goes up as well.
-The image below is one example of this and it just covers half of the total ranks present.
+The image below is one example of this.

-Each new rank has requirements, including the need to hit various commission levels, the first five are shown below.
+Each new rank has requirements, including the need to hit various commission levels, the first six are shown below.

 There are a few other interesting points worth making about the plan.